-- Preview Email Newsletter

 By Alyssa Schaechinger, Texas A&M Engineering

 Texas is known nationwide for its grueling hot summers.
-However, hurricanes and occasional winter weather can more PR
+However, hurricanes and occasional winter weather can have a harsher impact on citizens and infrastructu more PR

 The Gift That Keeps On Giving (10)